ScintillatorSynth/scintillatorsynth.org/content/en/docs/Scintillator Server/ScinServer.md

 The OSC message to send, typically starting with an OSC path like <code>/scin_logLevel</code>.
-For documentation about supported command consult the <a href="{{< ref "/docs/Developer Documentation/Scintillator-Scinth-Server-Command-Reference" >}}">Scintillator-Scinth-Server-Command-Reference</a>.
+For documentation about supported command consult the <a href="{{< ref "/docs/Developer Documentation/Scintillator-Scinth-Server-Command-Reference" >}}">Scintillator Scinth Server Command Reference</a>.